 Usually, a retail fund is set up in the contractual form of an FCP or a SICAV (ie, a corporate entity with variable capital taking the form of a public limited liability company (société anonyme)).

-However, in the case of a Part II UCI, it is possible to opt for an investment company with fixed capital (SICAF) in a different corporate legal form or in the form of a partnership.
+The Law of 21 July 2023 modernising the Luxembourg fund toolbox (the "Modernising Law") extends the choice of legal forms for Part II UCIs to the form of an SCA, SCS, SCSp, société coopérative organised as an SA and Sàrl.
+However, in the case of a Part II UCI, it is possible to opt for a SICAF in a different corporate legal form or in the form of a partnership.